 - Season shrimp with Old Bay seasoning and set aside.

-- Cook bacon until crisp, about 3 minutes.
+- Select Saute and cook bacon until crisp, about 3 minutes.
+Remove bacon with slotted spoon and set aside.

-- Add in tomatoes, lemon juice, broth, tabasco, salt and pepper.
+- Stir in tomatoes, lemon juice, broth, tabasco, salt and pepper.
+Place trivet in the Instant Pot.

 - Close the lid.